-Many purists love American Roulette and it has legions of devotees across the world.
-You just have to understand how the double zero skews the odds.
-You are not restricted to betting on what number comes up.
-You can also place a bet on whether the ball will land on an odd or even number, or whether it will land on a red number or a black number.
 Each outcome pays out at even money (2.0), so you double your money if successful and lose your stake if unsuccessful.
-Yet the green zero gives the casino an edge on these bets, and that edge is increased when you have a double zero thrown into the mix.
-Your chances of winning these bets goes from 48.65% on European Roulette to 47.37% on the American Roulette wheel.
-You can also bet on low or high numbers, columns, groups of numbers and more, and your chances of winning are slightly diminished in each instance.
+Yet the double green zero gives the casino an edge on these bets, and that edge is increased when you have a double zero thrown into the mix.
+In fact, your chances of winning these bets go from 48.65% on European Roulette to 47.37% on the American Roulette wheel.
+Whatever bet type you choose, your chances of winning are slightly diminished in each instance.
 Over time, those fine margins can add up.

 Recommended Casino Sites

 100% up to $1000 + 5% top up on all deposits

 100% Welcome Bonus Up To $500 + 50 Free Spins